dLogan807/lumbar-insight/README.md

 1. Open the project with MATLAB
 2. Run `launchLumbarInsight.m` or enter "LumbarInsight.instance" into the Command Window.

 If the application does not launch, it is already open in another window.
+To override this behaviour, set `allowMultipleAppInstances` in `launchLumbarInsight.m` to true.

 ## Configuration